 |View from our balcony at Vagabond Lodge|

-Of course birding had to play it's part at some stage and so today we took a drive out to a few nearby sites along the Columbia River, first stop was Government Cove.
-This is an historic area along the Columbia River with sheltered coves, old rock quarry and slough and surrounded by hardwood trees.
+Of course, birding had to play its part at some stage and so today we took a drive out to a few nearby sites along the Columbia River, first stop was Government Cove.
+This is a historic area along the Columbia River with sheltered coves, an old rock quarry and a slough surrounded by hardwood trees.

 |Black-headed Grosbeak - At least a half dozen singing along the trail today!|